-In a world where the effects of global warming, poor water supplies and over-pollution are more apparent every day, the need for renewable energy has never been higher.
+In a world where the effects of global warming, poor water supply and over-pollution are more apparent every day, the need for renewable energy has never been more urgent.
 South Africa has taken great strides in using clean sources of energy and investing in technology that will make renewable energy more sustainable over the long term.
-The Renewable Energy module in South Africa allows you to explore the challenges, successes and processes of implementing and utilizing renewable energy projects.
+The Renewable Energy program in South Africa allows students to explore the challenges, successes and processes of implementing and utilizing renewable energy projects.

 Students will acquire a solid foundation in the field of renewable energy science and technology, and will be equipped with the necessary theoretical and technical skills to advance its future use and potential.
 During the program, students will be exposed to the various ways in which renewable energy is being used as a clean energy source that can be regenerated for years to come.
 Students will gain understanding of why fossil fuels have been used, why they are environmentally and economically harmful, and how new technology will improve the sustainability of renewable energy.

-The Renewable Energy program involves a fair amount of travelling between locations across South Africa.
+South Africa has many regions that receive 2500 hours of sunlight each year thus making it an ideal location to study renewable energy.
+The Renewable Energy program involves a fair amount of travelling between locations across this scenic country.
 The primary locations are the Northern Cape and Western Cape.
 The Northern Cape region is at the forefront of the solar energy revolution, while the Western Cape is host to wind farms, pumped storage, nuclear power stations and more.
 The Western Cape provincial government has set itself the target of becoming the green economic hub of Africa, and Cape Town is the province’s center for innovation and administration of environmental business.

-Additional locations that can be included in the module are Graaff Reinet, Mpumalanga and St Lucia, where students will be exposed to innovative renewable energy projects that benefit communities in more remote locations.
+Additional locations that can be included in the program are Graaff Reinet, Mpumalanga and St Lucia, where students will be exposed to innovative renewable energy projects that benefit communities in more remote locations.

-- Display advanced understanding of relevant scientific theories, ideas, methodologies and the newest technologies in renewable energy science
+- Discuss relevant scientific theories, ideas, methodologies and the newest technologies in renewable energy science

-- Be equipped with the necessary theoretical and technical skills to advance its future use and potential
+- Display the necessary theoretical and technical skills to advance renewable energy utilization and potential

-- Understand the technical and practical aspects of renewable energy utilization, and methods of minimizing the environmental impacts of energy use
+- Illustrate the technical and practical aspects of renewable energy utilization, and methods of minimizing the environmental impacts of energy use

-- Have an appreciation of the successful execution of renewable energy projects, from initial exploration to implementation and utilization
+- Appreciate the successful execution of renewable energy projects, from initial exploration to implementation and utilization

-- Be able to conduct research on renewable energies and technologies
+- Conduct research on renewable energies and technologies

 Darling Wind Farms